Battarrea phalloides: Similar species

-The closely related species Battarrea diguettii is known in the United States from the Mojave desert, and differs from B. phalloides in that the spore sac emerges by ripping through the top of the exoperidium, rather than by circumscissile rupture.
+The closely related species Battarrea diguettii is known in the United States from the Mojave Desert, and differs from B. phalloides in that the spore sac emerges by ripping through the top of the exoperidium, rather than by circumscissile rupture.
 The endoperidium of B. diguettii is also smaller, and the spores emerge through a number of pores on the upper surface of the spore sac.
 Battarrea stevenii can grow taller, up to 70 cm.
 Podaxis pistillaris, commonly known as the "desert shaggy mane", occurs in dry locales similar to B. phalloides, but can be distinguished by its shaggy, elongated cap.

 Habitat and distribution

 Battarrea phalloides may be found growing solitary to scattered on dry, sandy hedgebanks (raised or mounded boundary feature, often topped by a hedgerow), sometimes growing amongst elm suckers.
 It is a relatively rare species, but may be locally abundant in some locations.
 In Mexico, where it is only known from the north and central part of the country, it has been usually collected in arid and semiarid areas, on coastal dunes, found from sea level up to 2550 m high.
 The mushroom has been associated with the quick-growing evergreen tree Schinus molle, as well as Lycium brevipes, Solanum hindsianum, Salicornia subterminalis, Atriplex linearis, Quercus agrifolia and Opuntia species, in coastal dunes.
 The largest fruit bodies were found on floodplains with halophilic (i.e., thriving in high-salt conditions) vegetation.
 In Belgium, specimens were found on sandy soil under dead elderflower bushes.

-In North America, Battarrea phalloides has been collected from the Yukon Territory, western Canada; the US, where it is confined to the west— Southern California, New Mexico, and Arizona— Mexico, and Hawaii.
-It has also been reported growing in South America (Brazil), Africa (Morocco), Europe (Belgium and North Macedonia), China, and Australia.
+In North America, B. phalloides has been collected from the Yukon Territory, western Canada; the US, where it is confined to the west— Southern California, New Mexico, and Arizona— Mexico, and Hawaii.
+It has also been reported growing in South America (Brazil), Africa (Morocco), Europe (Belgium and North Macedonia), China, Australia, and Aotearoa New Zealand.
 Due to a decline in sightings, B. phalloides was granted legal protection in Hungary in 2005, making it a finable offense to pick them.
 It received similar protected status in the United Kingdom in 1998.